Key Takeaways

 Do baby teeth have nerves?

 Yes!
-Baby teeth have the same layers as adult teeth.
+The enamel is thinner on primary tooth so caries progression is faster on baby teeth.
 Beneath the tooth enamel you’ll find dentine, the sensitive tooth pulp that contains the tooth’s nerves, then the root. [kw6] Baby teeth are prone to tooth decay just the same as adult teeth, so it’s important your little one follows a good oral care routine from an early age!

 Are sensitive teeth a symptom of anything?